yaraoyoussef/ADM-HW3/README.md

 - **`gi_comuni.xlsx`**
   A dataset used to retrieve the coordinates of various Italian comunes.
 Downloaded from https://www.gardainformatica.it/database-comuni-italiani, that gets the informations from reliable sources, such as ISTAT.

 ---

+## Jupyter notebook viewer

+In case of difficulties to view the rendered outputs and graphs on the main.ipynb file, we provide this link: https://nbviewer.org/github/yaraoyoussef/ADM-HW3/tree/main/ to be able to view everything.

+---